CDRT/docs/bios/settings/thinkpad/network.md

 <details><summary>MAC Address Pass Through</summary>

-One of 3 possible options for MAC Address Pass Through function when dock is attached:<br>
+Whether to enable MAC Address Pass Through when dock is attached.

+Possible options:

 1. **Disabled** - Dock Ethernet uses its own MAC address.
 Default
 2. Internal MAC Address - Dock Ethernet uses same MAC address as internal LAN.
 3. Second MAC Address - Dock Ethernet uses the second MAC address that is stored in the system's EEPROM.
 This allows for a device-specific MAC address that is different from the internal NIC's MAC address so they can be managed separately if necessary.

-For systems that do not have an internal NIC, there will only be two options:  off, which means the dock will use it's own MAC Address; or on, which means the dock will use MAC address stored in the system EEPROM.
+?> For systems that do not have an internal NIC, the options are: <br> **off** - the dock will use it's own MAC Address <br> **on** - dock will use MAC address stored in the system EEPROM.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|